New Turkey Party (1961): Foundation of the party

 He had also worked for the military rule as a Minister of Finance.
 The party was founded on 13 February 1961.
-Other important figures in the party were Yüksel Menderes (Adnan Menderes' son), Aydın Yalçın (academician), Fahrettin Kerim Gökay (former İstanbul mayor) and Yusuf Azizoğlu, (MD and former Silvan mayor).
+Other important figures in the party were Yüksel Menderes (Adnan Menderes' son), Aydın Yalçın (academician), Fahrettin Kerim Gökay (former Istanbul mayor) and Yusuf Azizoğlu, (MD and former Silvan mayor).

 Political history

-In the elections held on 15 October 1961 the party received 13.7% of all votes and gained 65 seats in the lower house of the parliament.
+In the elections held on 15 October 1961, the party received 13.7% of all votes and gained 65 seats in the lower house of the parliament.
 It was the third party in terms of the seats and fourth party in terms of the votes.
 The party participated in the 27th government of Turkey (also known as the second coalition government) in which Ekrem Alican was the deputy prime minister between 25 January 1962 and 25 December 1963.
 In the elections held on 10 October 1965 YTP received only 3.7% of votes and gained 19 seats.
 In the elections held on 12 October 1969, the vote percentage of votes further dropped to 2.2%.

 Conclusion

-In 1973 the party ceased to exist, and the remaining members transferred to other parties notably to Justice Party.
+In 1973, the party ceased to exist.
+The remaining members transferred to other parties - most notably to the Justice Party.